-Kendrick (2-7), who lost his third straight start, allowed six runs, five earned, and eight hits in 6 1-3 innings.
+Kendrick (2-7) lost his third straight start, allowing six runs, five earned, and eight hits in 6 1-3 innings.
 He walked two and struck out four.

 Philadelphia catcher Carlos Ruiz returned to the lineup, two days after leaving Friday's game after six innings with a strained muscle in his left side.
 Ruiz went 0 for 4 and struck out looking twice.

 NOTES: Thome's homer was the 608th of his career, moving him one behind Sammy Sosa on the career list. ...
 The Blue Jays marked Father's Day by flying the fathers of 13 players to Toronto for the game. ...
 Attendance was 45,060, Toronto's biggest crowd since opening day. ...
 The Phillies are off Monday, while the Blue Jays begin a three-game series at Milwaukee.
 RHP Henderson Alvarez (3-6) faces LHP Randy Wolf (2-5) in the opener.